 Jim Michalko is a Vice President at OCLC in San Mateo, California.
 He has specific responsibility for the OCLC Research Library Partnership that Research supports.
-He assumed that role effective with the combination of RLG and OCLC in July 2006.
-Prior to that he had been RLG’s CEO for nearly seventeen years.
-In these roles he’s represented RLG and the needs of research institutions in a variety of professional forums and conferences.
+In his career he’s represented the needs of research institutions in a variety of professional forums and conferences.
 He’s been preaching the intersection of libraries, museums and archives in those venues for a long time.

 “That includes the archival community, the museum community, independent research libraries, and learned societies, ” he says.
 “The big, productive societies for the future aren’t going to be the ones determined by institution type, ” says Mr. Michalko.
 “They’re going to be driven by finding out who’s got the same problem and the same mission, regardless of institution.

 “We’re trying to create a whole different set of alliances,” he adds.
 “Not abandon the library and library alliances, but bring these other constituencies into the mix.”

 The Chronicle of Higher Education, January 22, 1992 (page A21)